Bracon Ash Village

 The case for Mergate Hall is that it was then owned by the Kemps - who were also distantly related to Lady Styles through another branch of the family, which included Margaret Kemp, a lady in Queen Elizabeth's court, who bequeathed £200 to the queen when she died in 1579 to buy a necklace.
 There is a strong tradition within the Kemp family that is was they who hosted the queen....

 Wherever queen herself stayed in Bracon Ash, the hall was too small to accommodate many of the Queen's circle.
 Her favourite, Robert Dudley, Earl of Leicester, had to stay at the 'next best' stately home, Stanfield Hall (on the Wymondham Road), owned by Edward Flowerdew but which had also once belonged to John Appleyard (junior).
 This must have been rather embarrassing, because this John Appleyard had acquired Stanfield Hall through his marriage to Elizabeth Robsart.
-Her daughter, Amy, was married to Robert Dudley - but after 10 years was found dead at the foot of the stairs of her house with a broken neck.
+Her daughter, Amy, had married Robert Dudley - but after 10 years was found dead at the foot of the stairs of her house with a broken neck.
+Did she fall or was she pushed?
 The Earl of Leicester did not attend his wife's grand funeral, which fuelled rumours that Dudley had arranged her murder in order to marry the Queen....
 Now he had to stay the night in a house associated with Amy, hosted by a man distantly related to her by marriage, among people who regarded her as a local heiress whose death was no 'accident'.

 Many people must have stayed in Bracon Ash and villages around, so it would have taken awhile for everyone to gather together for a late morning meal and then set off towards Norwich.
 What excitement there must have been in Mulbarton, Swardeston and other villages along the road!
 And they were near enough Norwich for people to join the festivities there, and maybe earn some money as well.